piyushchauhan2011/wordpress-learning/README.md

 npm run build

-bash ./vendor/bin/install-wp-tests.sh wp_dev root '' localhost latest # to install the test database
+bash ./vendor/bin/install-wp-tests.sh wp_dev_test root '' localhost latest # to install the test database

 # check wordpress-tests-lib/ folder exists and has data and includes folder
 # if not delete folders <temp-path>/wordpress and <temp-path>/wordpress-tests-lib, temp-path is the path returned by the install-wp-tests.sh script